werayn/Pamela/README.md

 ## Description

 Welcome !
 Pamela is pluggable authentication modules(PAM) project for unix user session.
-To make your workspace safe.
 Of course it's a homemade project to learn more about this kind of security.
 Keep your default PAM is perfect :)

 ## Getting started